 Staying up there would be a real treat for anyone with an interest in the wartime history of Berchtesgaden.
 This was where Hitler had his home, the Berghof, along with some of his famous subordinates.
 The Documentation Center, an excellent museum about the Third Reich, is located there, as well as the departure point for buses to the Eagle's Nest.

-There are two hotels up on the mountain, complete opposites in personality: the historic Hotel zum Türken and the newcomer, the Kempinski Hotel Berchtesgaden.
+There are two hotels up on the mountain, complete opposites in personality: the historic Hotel zum Türken and the newish one, the Kempinski Hotel Berchtesgaden.

 This charming old hotel survived the war and was a witness to much of the darker history of the Obersalzberg.
 Herr Hitler lived right next door; the ruined foundation of his house is merely a dozen yards from the Türken.